 How we started our travels (as told by Elena)

-My husband Alexander and I were born in Russia.
+My husband Alexander and I, Elena, were born in Russia.
 Alexander got his degree from Moscow University, the best university in the country, and worked as a journalist in the Moscow publishing house, newspapers and magazines.
 Early in his career, he worked in India as a representative of the Ministry of Foreign Trade of the USSR.
 He is the author of four literary fiction books (three in Russian, one in English).

 When I met Alexander, I just graduated from the First Moscow College of Music as a music teacher and a classically trained pianist.
 When Alexander told me that he wanted to leave the country for political reasons, I was surprised.
-But I loved Alexander, and I decided to marry and follow him whenever he wanted to go.
+But I loved Alexander, and I decided to marry and follow him wherever he wanted to go.

 We were waiting for